torvalds/linux/Documentation/vm/slub.rst

 Slab merging
 ============

-If no debug options are specified then SLUB may merge similar slabs together in order to reduce overhead and increase cache hotness of objects.
+If no de options are specified then SLUB may merge similar slabs together in order to reduce overhead and increase cache hotness of objects.
 ``slabinfo -a`` displays which slabs were merged together.

 Slab validation
 ===============

-SLUB can validate all object if the kernel was booted with slub_debug.
+SLUB can validate all object if the kernel was booted with slub_de.
 In order to do so you must have the ``slabinfo`` tool.
 Then you can do
 ::